-With Hurricanes Florence and Michael sweeping through North Carolina less than a month apart in 2018, many Tar Heels have been devastated, with home, business, farm, and auto damages totaling billions of dollars.
+When Hurricanes Florence and Michael swept through North Carolina less than a month apart in 2018, many Tar Heels were devastated, with home, business, farm, and auto damages totaling billions of dollars.

-ABC11 reports that 185,000 claims related to Hurricane Florence were filed with the North Carolina Department of Insurance, and FEMA received 80,000 claims.
+ABC11 reported that 185,000 claims related to Hurricane Florence were filed with the North Carolina Department of Insurance, and FEMA received 80,000 claims.

-If you are among those filing hurricane damage claims, you may discover that your insurance company is not as willing to help as you assumed.
+If you are among those filing hurricane damage claims, you may discover that some insurance companies may not be as willing to help as you assumed.

 While insurance companies may want you to think they have your best interests at heart, history shows that’s not always true.

 Meanwhile, the flooring, walls, and the remainder of her belongings were damaged to an unlivable condition, forcing her to live in an apartment while continuing to pay her mortgage.
-As eastern North Carolina residents were still trying to pick up the pieces from Matthew, Hurricane Florence slammed into the NC coast two years later, damaging her property further.
+As eastern North Carolina residents, like the Goldsboro homeowner, were still trying to pick up the pieces from Matthew, Hurricane Florence slammed into the NC coast two years later, damaging property further.
 While FEMA rejected her initial buyout application, she hopes this second round of damage will qualify her for relief.

 Undervaluing hurricane damage claims is not new to some insurance companies.
 In fact, this trend seems to have become the new normal.